WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 integer type, a `REPR_TYPE` of `int32_t` is used and an additional 12 bits are devoted to fractional digits: `fixed_point<int32_t, -23>`.

+#### `make_fixed_from_repr`

-While the number of fractional digits is often the attribute of most attention when discussing a fixed-point type, it is really the number of integer digits that are - literally - most significant.
-In cases where the underlying type and the number of integer digits are known, one can use:
+When discussing a fixed-point type, the number of fractional digits often hogs the limelight.
+It is really the number of integer digits that are - literally - most significant.
+In cases where the underlying type and the number of integer digits are known, one can use

-    make_fixed_from_repr<REPR_TYPE, I>
+    template <typename REPR_TYPE, int I> make_fixed_from_repr

+to instantiate a type.
+For example:

+    make_fixed_from_repr<uint16_t, 4>

+is an alias for a 16-bit unsigned type, capable of storing value, 15.

+#### `make_fixed_from_pair`

-And when the greater of two fixed-point types is required, such as when comparing heterogeneous values or taking their maximum, use:
+When the greater of two fixed-point types is required, such as when comparing heterogeneous values or taking their maximum, use:

     make_fixed_from_pair<FIXED_POINT_1, FIXED_POINT_2>